iamjakobforreal/iamjakobforreal.github.io/README.md

 I am the Jakob.
 Welcome to my personal blog.

 First and foremost, I, The Jakob, am still learning how to build this website, so I do not want any comments about its design.
-So back off!
+Yes, you got it right, dear reader: back off!

-Enjoy the content.
-Thank you and come again!
+But also, enjoy the content.
+Also, thank you and come again!

 # A Picture of The Jakob
 <img src="./signal-2023-05-02-205022.jpeg" width="400">